Family Bonding Abounds with These US Vacation Destinations

 Photo Credit: Getty Images

-Nearby Williamsburg, Virginia, though, has historical panache and plenty and charm to spare.
+Nearby Williamsburg, VA, though, has historical panache and plenty and charm to spare.
 (For even more charm, go at Christmastime as Williamsburg is considered one of the best holiday destinations in the US.)

 Stroll Duke of Gloucester Street where reenactors go about their days as if 300 years hadn’t passed, then try your hand at firing a black-powder musket at the Colonial Williamsburg Musket Range.
 The nearby settlement of Jamestown offers even more history, while Busch Gardens Williamsburg and Water Country USA let children and teens blow off some steam in an amusement park setting.